 The crisis comes upon us.
-The empire is at stake; the Government rallies Britons to the rescue, and the Britons do not come forward.
+The empire If, indeed, we did possess a Peter the is at stake; the Government rallies Britons HERMIT exalted to the level of the crusade to the rescue, and the Britons do not come of our day-a John Knox sufficiently taught forward.
 Why?
-Because in this country we have constructed an army in which caste prevails, though money can purchase the privileges of birth.
-We pay for the expense of the war by taxes imposed upon disfranchised classes who, alienated from the Government, are cool in their national spirit; and at this very moment our Government is reckoning upon combinations between the Emperors at Stuttgard or Weimar for retaining the peace of Europe, and permitting England to retain her position upon sufferance.
-These are the very sins that occasion great imperial calamities; and if we had a clergy capable of exercising its duty, Wednesday next would see one great national rebuke to this wholesale sinning upon earth.
-The rule has lately been put forward only for a scoff, that the true principle of Government is to post 'the right man in the right place.'
-Certainly, the events in India have shown that if occasionally there is the right man in the wrong place, there are wrong men everywhere.
-The leader of the country at the present day, Lord PALMERSTON, has admirably defined dirt to be nothing but matter in the wrong place: it was a prophetic censure of Indian administrhtors.
+Because in this country to recognize the sinner before him-there we have constructed an army in which caste would be grand duty for the preacher; for prevails, though money can purchase the there is both humbling and fasting in the privileges of birth.
+We pay for the expense events which we have to contemplate on that of the war by taxes imposed upon disfransolemn day.
+Humiliation,-for our flag has chised classes who, alienated from the Gobeen disgraced; our public men have been vernment, are cool in their national spirit; and at this very moment our Government is reckoning upon combinations between the Emperors at Stuttgard or Weimar for retaining the peace of Europe, and permitting England to retain her position upon sufferance.
+These are the very sins that occasion great imperial calamities; and if we had a clergy capable of exercising its duty, Wednesday next would see one great national rebuke to in proportion as they feel it less.
+For if the this wholesale sinning upon earth.
+The rule individual is ridiculous who is 'incapable of has lately been put forward only for a scoff, his own distress,' how low has that nation that the true principle of Government is to post 'the right man in the right place.'
+Cergradation or the further indignity that | tainly, the events in India have shown that if occasionally there is the right man in the A day of fast it will be for many, by wrong place, there are wrong men everywhere.